frontendweekly/virga/11ty/posts/2020-03-07-extend-ideas-for-virga.md

 Netlify is good place to serve your content.
 Virga has been configured to deploy to Netlify.
-Netlify has DNS service so you can set up your custom domain very easily.
+Netlify has DNS service, so you can set up your custom domain very easily.

 ### Add info about yourself